 Private student loans: 5 to 20 years

 Private student loan lenders are different from the federal government.
-Your student loan repayment terms are influenced by your loan servicer, how much you borrow, and your monthly payments.
+You choose a repayment term when you take out the loan, based on how much you borrow and your expected monthly payment.

 Consolidation and refinancing: 5 to 20 years